TeamSunride/MRAS/docs/developer_guide.md

 3. Init all submodules (`git submodule update --init --recursive`)
 4. Open the MRAS project in CLion

-> The project is currently being rewritten.
-Switch to the `rewrite` branch.
-(Remove this message if no longer true)

 You will be greeted by this window.
 Close this window for now.

 ![](images/clion_open_new_project.png)